 This project has significantly improved Ukraine's position in global rankings, including Doing Business.
 This index shows how easy and transparent it is to do business in countries.
 It is measured by various indicators every year.
 It is used, for example, by investors and everyone who makes decisions about whether to cooperate with a country or invest money.

-The introduction of automated registration of individual entrepreneurs has made it easier to start a business and reduced corruption, says Oleksandr Iefremov.
-And then other business services (for sole proprietors, LLCs, construction workers, sailors, etc.) on the Diia portal made it easier to do business.
-Ukraine has improved its ranking in terms of transparency and ease of doing business, and thus has become more attractive.
+The introduction of automated registration of individual entrepreneurs has made it easier to start a business and reduced corruption.
+Then, other business services (for self-employed proprietors, LLCs, construction workers, sailors, etc.) on the Diia portal made it easier to do business.
+Ukraine has improved its ranking in terms of transparency and ease of doing business and thus has become more attractive.

 uResidency